 And if you’re thinking, “I’d love to talk to a counselor about this, but I have no idea how to find one (or if I can afford one!),” click this link right here.
 I have a resource I’d love to share with you!

 You’re not alone in this, friend.
 And you don’t have to figure this out on your own either.
 I hope those words are as comforting for you as I know they were for me.

 Praying for abundant wisdom and peace for you today.

 All my love,

 P.S.
-Just in case you were wondering, I plunged forward with the backsplash and barn door, and they turned out amazing. 🙂
+Just in case you were wondering, we went ahead with the backsplash and barn door, and they turned out amazing. 🙂

 P.P.S.
 If you want to hear the full story of how Carl and I met and how we knew each other was the one, check out this episode of my podcast –> How to know if he’s “The One.”
 (We tell the full story together!).